sho-87/cognitive-battery/README.md

 6. Update the QT Designer UI file and rebuild using the conversion script

 Consider making a pull request.
-However, I will only add tasks that are using a standard implementation, without major deviations, and have a journal reference.
+However, I will only add tasks that are using a standard implementation and have a journal reference.

 ##TODO
 In no particular order...